MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_control_register.md

 A single bit that indicates that the attention button for the slot is enabled to generate events.

-#### - PresenceDetectEnable

-A single bit that indicates that card presence detection for the slot is enabled to generate events.

-##### - AttentionIndicatorControl.IndicatorOff

-The indicator is off.

-##### - PowerIndicatorControl.IndicatorBlink

-The indicator is blinking.

-#### - AttentionIndicatorControl

-The state of the slot's attention indicator.
-Possible values are:

-##### - PowerIndicatorControl.IndicatorOff

-The indicator is off.

-#### - DataLinkStateChangeEnable

-A single bit that indicates that notification is enabled for the slot for changes to the data link layer active bit of the link status register of the PCIe capability structure.

-#### - CommandCompletedEnable

-A single bit that indicates that notification is enabled for the slot when an issued command is completed by the hot-plug controller.

-##### - PowerIndicatorControl.IndicatorOn

-The indicator is on.

-##### - PowerControllerControl.PowerOn

-The power is on.

-#### - Rsvd

-Reserved.

-#### - PowerIndicatorControl

-The state of the slot's power indicator.
-Possible values are:

-##### - AttentionIndicatorControl.IndicatorBlink

-The indicator is blinking.

 #### - PowerFaultDetectEnable

 A single bit that indicates that power fault detection for the slot is enabled to generate events.